-Would you like some great tips from our local Agate Club?
-Stop by the Yachats Visitors Center and pick up the club’s Beachcombing in Lincoln County brochure (also linked below).
+Would you like some great tips from our local agate clubs?
+Open the links below FMI and to see the club’s Beachcombing in Lincoln County flyer.

-Note: Low tide after a big storm in winter is the best time to search for agates.
+Note: Plan your trip.
+You want to go out at low tide.
+For tide times click here.
+Low tide after a big storm in winter is the best time to search for agates.
 Be prepared for changeable weather (bring rain gear!) and know beach safety.

 The Alsea Bay Bridge Interpretive Center, located at the base of the bridge in Waldport, is a marvelous center for learning about Oregon bridges.
 Small children may construct a wooden toy bridge here while adults and older youth view historic photos and other related exhibits.